Michelle Monaghan

-On television, Monaghan starred as Maggie Hart in the first season of the anthology crime drama series True Detective (2014), for which she was nominated for the Golden Globe Award for Best Supporting Actress.
-She starred as Sarah Lane in the drama series The Path (2016–18).
-She played the role of Eva Geller in the 2020 Netflix thriller series Messiah; it was cancelled after one season.
+On television, Monaghan starred in the first season of the HBO anthology crime drama series True Detective (2014), earning a nomination for a Golden Globe Award.
+She has also starred in the drama series The Path (2016–2018), the miniseries Echoes (2022), and the third season of the anthology series The White Lotus (2025).

 Early life

-Monaghan was born in the small town (then a population of about 750) of Winthrop, Iowa, the daughter of Sharon (Hammel) and Robert Monaghan, a factory worker.
-She has two older brothers, Bob and John.
+Monaghan was born in the small town (then a population of about 750) of Winthrop, Iowa, the daughter of Sharon and Robert Monaghan, a factory worker.
+She has two older brothers.
 She has mostly Irish and German ancestry, and was raised Catholic.

 She graduated from East Buchanan High School in 1994.
-After graduation she moved to Chicago to study journalism at Columbia College Chicago and began to model.
-She modeled in Milan, Singapore, Tokyo and Hong Kong, as well as in the United States.
+After graduation, she moved to Chicago to study journalism at Columbia College Chicago and began to model.
+She modeled in Milan, Singapore, Tokyo, and Hong Kong, as well as in the United States.
 With one semester remaining to complete her journalism degree in 1999, she left for New York to pursue an acting career.
 She worked as a model, appearing in several magazines and catalogs, before making her acting debut.